 Donations for Sweatlodge: There is not a required fee for our open sweatlodge ceremonies.
 We propose a ‘suggested donation’ of $25-50, put out a basket and receive what is offered.
 If it is more convenient for you, you may confirm your intention to attend the upcoming sweatlodge by making an on-line donation in advance using the “donate” button below.

 Occasionally a group requests that a private sweatlodge facilitated by Therese and Tere.
-In this case, we do request a minimum donation of $300.
+In this case, we do request a minimum donation.
+Please inquire if interested.

 We also open our lodge to outside groups who want to manage their own sweatlodge ceremony using our facilities.
 In such cases we request $150 for firewood and use of the meadow.